October marks the start of Black History Month (BHM), an annual observance to recognise and celebrate Black history and the future.

 I am especially proud about the launch of our Proud to Be Gratitude awards which celebrates our unsung heroes.
 This is your chance to help us celebrate members of staff who are making a real difference to challenge racism, inequality and injustice across the Sussex health and care sector and beyond.

-This award will give a voice to people who make black history every day and who deserve to be honored!
+This award will give a voice to people who make black history every day and who deserve to be honoured!
 So please join us in October to make this a joyful event, one that we can reflect on with pride.

 Sussex Health and Care Partnership teams have come together for Black History Month 2021 this year to schedule an inspiring and thought-provoking series of events, articles and collection of stories from BAME voices to bring our communities together.